St. Petersburg Alimony Attorneys

 In the state of Florida, alimony is determined by reviewing the financial history and expected financial situation of both parties post-divorce.
 The goal is to place the two spouses on similar financial footing, or to provide the opportunity for each spouse to be self supporting.
 It is best to hire an Alimony Attorney to assist with analysis of your financial history and standing, as well as with negotiation of Alimony awards.

 If you are considering divorce, believe that you should be receiving alimony when you are not, or are looking for a modification of your current Alimony order, then we can help!
-Contact us today at (727) 201-2724 to schedule a Free Consultation with an expert Alimony Lawyer.
+Contact us today at (727) 201-2724 to schedule a consultation with an expert Alimony Lawyer.